groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-vsd-to-pdf.md

 id: convert-vsd-to-pdf
 url: conversion/net/convert-vsd-to-pdf
 title: Convert VSD to PDF
-description: "VSD files are drawings created with Microsoft Visio application.
-Learn this guide that shows VSD to PDF conversion using C# programming language in a few simple steps."
+description: "VSD format represents Visio Drawing File Format with .vsd extension.
+Learn how to convert VSD to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert VSD to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False